ericseppanen/json-parser-toy/README.md

 }
 ```

-We also need to update our `Node` enum to include a `Str` variant, and make that our final output.
+We also need to update our `Node` enum to include a string variant (we'll call this `Str`), and make that our final output.

 ```rust
 pub enum Node {